Tremmell Darden: Professional career

 Darden began his professional career in Turkey, in the 2004–05 season, with Erdemirspor.
 He then moved to the Belgian club Leuven Bears, where he spent the 2005–06 season.
 From 2006 to 2008, Darden played with Spirou Charleroi of Belgium.
 With Charleroi, he won the Belgian League championship, in the 2007–08 season.

 In 2008, Darden signed with the South Dragons of Australia's NBL league.
 With the Dragons, he won the 2008–09 NBL season.

-In August 2009, he signed a one-year deal with Strasbourg IG of France's LNB Pro A. In 2010, he was named a French League Foreign Players All-Star.
+In August 2009, Darden signed a one-year deal with Strasbourg IG of France's LNB Pro A. In 2010, he was named a French League Foreign Players All-Star.
 In July 2010, he signed a one-year deal with another French team, SLUC Nancy Basket.
-Over the two-year period that he spent with the French teams, he was twice named the French League Player of the Month: (Dec.
+Over the two-year period that he spent with the French teams, Darden was twice named the French League Player of the Month: (Dec.
 2010, Feb.
 2011).

-In August 2011, he signed a one-year deal with the Spanish club Unicaja Málaga, of the Liga ACB.
+In August 2011, he signed a one-year deal with the Spanish club Unicaja Málaga of the Liga ACB.

 On July 20, 2012, Darden signed a one-year deal with Žalgiris Kaunas of Lithuania's LKL league.
 On March 11, 2013, he left Žalgiris.
 Two days later, he signed with the Spanish EuroLeague club, Real Madrid, for the rest of the season.
 In July 2013, he extended his contract with Real Madrid for one more season.

-In July 2014, Darden signed a two-year deal with Olympiacos, of Greece's Greek Basket League.
+In July 2014, Darden signed a two-year deal with Olympiacos of Greece's Greek Basket League.
 On June 24, 2015, he parted ways with Olympiacos.

-On September 12, 2015, he signed a one-year contract with the Turkish team Beşiktaş, of the BSL league.
+On September 12, 2015, he signed a one-year contract with the Turkish team Beşiktaş of the BSL league.

-On September 14, 2016, Darden signed with Italian club Pallacanestro Cantù, of the LBA league, for the 2016–17 LBA season.
+On September 14, 2016, Darden signed with Italian club Pallacanestro Cantù of the LBA league for the 2016–17 LBA season.

 Darden played for Mitteldeutscher BC of the Basketball Bundesliga during the 2019–20 season.
 He parted ways with the team on July 21, 2020.

-On October 15, 2020, he has signed with Riesen Ludwigsburg of the Basketball Bundesliga.
+On October 15, 2020, Darden signed with Riesen Ludwigsburg of the Basketball Bundesliga.
 Darden averaged 7.3 points and 2.9 rebounds per game.
 He re-signed with the team on September 8, 2021.

-On August 21, 2022, he has signed with Mitteldeutscher BC of the German Basketball Bundesliga.
+On August 21, 2022, he signed with Mitteldeutscher BC of the German Basketball Bundesliga.

+On January 2, 2024, at the age of 42, Darden once more returned to the German Basketball Bundesliga, signing a contract with Crailsheim Merlins for the remainder of the 2023-24 BBL season.